 Employment after the Course

 Highly skilled graduates with experience of both software and electronics are highly sought-after locally, nationally and internationally.
-There are excellent, well-paid career prospects across a wide spectrum: design, research, development, production, marketing and sales in employment areas such as avionics and space, telecommunications and broadcasting, connected health and medical electronics, consumer electronics and gaming, computing and software, embedded systems and electronic security.
+There are excellent, well-paid career prospects across a wide spectrum: design, research, development, production, marketing and sales in employment areas such as avionics and space, telecommunications and broadcasting, connected health and medical electronics, consumer electronics and gaming, computing and software, embedded systems, smart networks and electronic security.

-We regularly consult and develop links with a large number of employers including, for example, Asidua and Schrader Electronics, who provide sponsorship for our students as well as Kainos and Liberty IT who are members of the employer liaison panel for the course.
+We regularly consult and develop links with a large number of employers including, for example, Civica and Sensata Technologies, who provide sponsorship for our students as well as NIE Networks who are members of the employer liaison panel for the course.

 Additional Awards Gained(QSIS ELEMENT IS EMPTY)